mreichelt/CarND-Vehicle-Detection/writeup.md

 - Some vehicles from the opposite direction get detected.
 This is not an issue per se: these vehicles in the project video are not a danger because they are separated from the lane our vehicle travels on.
 On other streets these detections are desired.

+Overall, I believe that a CNN (convolutional neural network) based approach would have worked better than the approach chosen here with histogram of colors and sliding windows.